-- Brief history and background of the mining practice, reclamation or community activity nominated for the award - Description of the specific activity or practice, including specifics on problems, solutions, benefits and unusual circumstances - Effectiveness of the work, quantified where possible

-- Transferability of the work or value of the accomplishments to other mining or mineral management operations - Long term benefits to the land owner, neighboring properties and the community - Statement summarizing why the award is deserved
+- Brief history and background of the mining practice, reclamation, or community activity nominated for the award. - Specific activity or practice, including specifics on problems, solutions, benefits, and unusual circumstances. - Effectiveness of the work, quantified where possible. - Transferability of the work or value of the accomplishments to other mining or mineral management operations. - Long-term benefits to the land owner, neighboring properties, and the community - Statement summarizing why the award is deserved.